diem/dip/lips/lip-1.md

 **Version**: The state of an object at a specific point in time.
 Every creation or mutation creates a new version of the object which was created/mutated.
 VASPs operate upon the latest version of shared objects.
 Once a version is mutated, it is no longer a valid version upon which a new command may depend - the newly updated value of the version is the latest version for that object and must be acted upon.

+**reference_id**: Every object type contains a `reference_id` field which is a unique reference ID for the object.
+The reference ID is used as a unique identifier of the object.
+The reference ID is always specified by the payment initiator VASP (the VASP which originally created the object).
+This value should be unique, and formatted as “<creator_vasp_onchain_address_bech32>_<unique_id>”.
+For example, ”lbr1x23456abcd_seqABCD“.
+As an example, see the reference_id field on the [PaymentObject](#paymentobject).
+Unicode utf-8 encoded.

 # Overall Off-Chain Properties
 The off-chain protocol formulates methodologies to provide the following high-level properties: